-Subscribe now to get the next newsletter in your inbox on Saturday.
+Subscribe now to get the next issue straight to your inbox!

 It’s at times like this when you need a good Chinese poem to set the scene: